Centripetal force

 Problem #2

-A satellite with a mass of 500 kg orbits in a circular path with a velocity of 6000 m/s.
+A satellite with a mass of 500 kg orbits in a circular path with a speed of 6000 m/s.
 What is the centripetal force acting on the satellite?
 The radius of the circular orbit is 2000 km.

 Solution